Facts v Myths

 CHRISTIAN NATIONALISM

 America was founded as a Christian nation and should be a Christian nation today.
-Christians are called to take over the seven core American institutions: family, religion, government, education, arts and entertainment, commerce, and media.
+Christians are called to take over the core American institutions, called the “Seven Mountains Mandate”: family, religion, government, education, arts and entertainment, commerce, and media.

 ECONOMY